Science

 Science Overview

-At Throckley Primary School, we know that a high-quality science education is the key to understanding the wider world through the disciplines of biology, chemistry and physics.
-Thanks to science, our lives change for the better every day.
-Our children are taught to use science to explain what is occurring, predict how things will behave and analyse causes- essential skills if they are to discover truth within an age of information.
+At Throckley Primary School, we know that a high-quality science education is the key to understanding the world around us via the disciplines of biology, chemistry and physics.
+Our children are taught to use science to explain how the world works, predict how things will behave and analyse causes- essential skills if they are to discover truth within an age of information.
 Science at Throckley allows children simultaneously to interpret their present and to create their own future.
 In this way, the science curriculum not only enables but informs our curriculum drivers:

 Understanding our place in the world